aces/Loris/modules/imaging_browser/test/imaging_browser_test_plan.md

 4. Test Selection Filter buttons: Show Data and Clear Forms
 5. Test column table is sortable by headers
 6. Test that Links work, to correct dataset (selected/native)
-7. Add more modalities (from the Scan_type column of the mri_scan_type table) to the Configuration/Imaging Browser/Tabulated Scan Types field, and ensure that for each added modality, a new corresponding column table shows up in the Imaging Browser table
+7. Add more modalities (from the Scan_type column of the mri_scan_type table) to the Configuration/Imaging Browser/Tabulated Scan Types field, and ensure that for each added modality, a new corresponding column shows up in the Imaging Browser table

 #B. ViewSession / Volume List
 8. Sidebar:  all links work